- 2 Board , 1x6 , 72"

 Cut four Support Stiles and four Support Rails from 1" square dowels, as shown in the cutting diagram.

 Assemble the support frame using glue and 2" brad nails.
 The nails will help hold the pieces together while the glue sets.
 Adding the shelf assemblies later will also strengthen the frame assemblies.
 Be sure to check that the frame supports are square as you assemble them.
 If you have access to a brad nailer, that’s the best way to nail the assemblies.
 If you’re using a hammer and nails, predrill holes to prevent splitting the wood.
 After the glue dries, you’ll want to finish the frame assemblies now if you’re using a finish different from the shelves.

 Attach the lower shelf assembly to the support frames using 1 1/4" coarse-threaded pocket hole screws, as shown.
 Also dab a bit of glue onto each of the lower Support Rails before you position the lower shelf assembly.
 Make sure the front of the Shelf Back is flush with the front edge of the Support Stiles and the Shelf Assembly is resting on the bottom Support Rail.
 Clamp the Lower Shelf to each Support Rail, if needed.
 Note: The Shelf Backs sit inset 1/4" from the back of the Support Stiles.
 This allows for space for the hanging hardware that gets added later.

 Install the Upper Shelf

 Attach the upper shelf assembly to the support frame assembly using 1 1/4" coarse-threaded pocket screws.
 Make sure the front of the Shelf Back is flush with the front edge of the Support Stiles.
-A right-angle attachment will be needed to attach the Upper Shelf to the front Support Stile.
+A right-angle attachment, such as the Kreg 90° Pocket-Hole Driver, will be needed to attach the Upper Shelf to the front Support Stile.

 Add Hardware and Hang